-Ahead of our exhibition and session at AidEx this October, we caught up with Amr to get some insight on his collaborative session on innovative fundraising!:
+Ahead of our exhibition and session at AidEx this October, we caught up with Amr to find out more about his collaborative session on innovative fundraising!

 Tell us a bit about your role at the HLA

-For the last decade, I have been empowering organisations and individuals from Europe, Asia, and Africa in the areas of social entrepreneurship, localisation, program management & sustainability, economic empowerment, and strategic management.
+For the last decade, I have been empowering organisations and individuals from Europe, Asia, and Africa in the areas of social entrepreneurship, localisation, programme management & sustainability, economic empowerment, and strategic management.

 I am currently the Programme Management Unit (PMU) lead at HLA where I am steering innovative programmes called SHIFT (Sustainable Humanitarian Innovation for Transformation), a programme funded by the Disasters Emergency Committee (DEC).
 SHIFT aims at: Applying innovative approaches in supporting local solutions; Focusing on progressive localisation and capacity strengthening; and Empowering diverse actors within the humanitarian eco-system.